 Drive south out of Bordeaux city to visit the sandy beaches of Arcachon Bay, famous for its oysters.

 The Dune du Pilat is an absolute must-see in this area.
 At 100m above sea level, it’s Europe’s tallest sand dune, with the Atlantic ocean and Arcachon Bay on one side, and pine forests on the other.
-It’s a short walk from the parking lot through the visitor center, and then you can climb the dune to get to the top, and enjoy a scenic view.
+From the visitor center, you can climb to the top of the dune and enjoy sweeping views across the bay

 For lunch, there are a number of waterfront restaurants in Arcachon that serve freshly harvested oysters.
 They pair beautifully with a glass of Bordeaux white wine!